 Letter from James Saper, Class of 2002

-I transferred to Oshio college in my second year, looking for smaller class
+I transferred to Oshio college in my second year, looking for smaller

 sizes and an administration that put student’s interests at the forefront of